Fuseiniabdullai502/report-card-generator/README.md

     GOOGLE_APPLICATION_CREDENTIALS=./firebase-service-account.json
     ```
 5. The `.gitignore` file is already configured to prevent this sensitive file from being committed to your repository.

-**For Production (Vercel, etc.):**

-1. Open the `firebase-service-account.json` file you downloaded.
-2. Copy the **entire content** of the file.
-3. In your deployment provider's dashboard (e.g., Vercel), create a new environment variable named `FIREBASE_SERVICE_ACCOUNT`.
-4. Paste the entire JSON content as the value for this variable.
-The JSON must be a single line.
-If you copy from a formatted file, you might need to convert it to a single line.
-Most hosting providers handle this correctly.

 ### Troubleshooting